 Elevators must be designed, arranged, and placed within the building to; minimize patient/staff travel distance and time, provide convenient access to healthcare delivery services, and provide cost-effective elevator performance (direct capital cost of elevators, indirect cost of the space dedicated to their function, and O&M are major cost components of any building).
-The desired walking distance from the elevator doors to the center point of the farthest occupied room should not exceed 200 feet.
-This factor must be weighed along with the advantages of elevator accessibility, locating elevators centrally, elevator clustering, and medical functionality.
-The A/E must provide a description of the elevator plant proposed, including an analysis of the walking distances, elevator types, and locations for evaluation.
+The \2\/2/ walking distance from the elevator doors to the center point of the farthest occupied room should not exceed 200 feet \2\, unless there is adverse impact to operational functionality or elevator locations. /2/ The A/E must provide a description of the elevator plant proposed, including an analysis of the walking distances, elevator types, and locations for evaluation.
 The Using Agency, in coordination with the Design and Construction Agent, must evaluate the proposed elevator plant to determine if proposed travel distances from elevators to healthcare delivery services and administrative areas are acceptable based upon the mission, population served, and operational concepts.

 Additional elevators may be required based upon an assessment by the Using Agency in coordination with the Design and Construction Agent.
 These elevators must be in addition to the main elevators provided for efficient and effective travel throughout the building.
-These elevators are intended for staff convenience only, thus should be located away from main thoroughfares and should not be located where they must interfere with clinical activities.
+These elevators are intended for staff \2\ use /2/ only, thus should be located away from main thoroughfares and should not be located where \2\ the public can /2/ interfere with clinical activities.
 These elevators must provide average intervals of under 55 seconds and must provide a handling capacity equal to 7.5 percent of the population within the area of service provided.
 Cars added for this purpose must be service configured and be access controlled by staff.